 Sailing to the spectacular far southwest corner of Tasmania we explore by kayak and on foot the homeland of the southernmost people to have lived in harmony with Earth for more than 30,000 years.
 After that, some practical guidance to South Coast Islands, Dover, Hobart, climb Wellignton, Con-Dock, Denison Canal, Schouten Island and Swan Island.

-Banks Strait at 30 knots takes us to Tasmania, 1797, a shipwreck drives a desperate crew to trek through never before explored country ending in death and the fledgling colony’s greatest discovery.
-Filmed on the awesome Preservation Island w/- Rum Isle alongside.
-Greatly supported by Parks
+Banks Strait at 30 knots takes us back to Tasmania in 1797, when a shipwreck drives a desperate crew to trek through never before explored country that ends in death and the fledgling colony’s greatest discovery.
+Filmed on the awesome Preservation Island with Rum Isle alongside.
+Greatly assisted by Tasmania National Parks.

 “Reflections in a Sailor’s Eyes is a book of snapshots taking the reader into a world difficult to access with experiences impossible to recreate.”

 Every sailor and adventurer new or old, or just dreaming, ought to read Reflections in a Sailor’s Eyes.
 Great stories and human insights.

 Circumnavigate Australia aboard Banyandah in a two year voyage.
 We take our cameras deep into the Kimberley to search for the oldest known rock art.
 We’ll explore the most unique coral reef with the biggest tidal range on the planet – Rowley Shoals, 200 miles to sea from Broome.
 Climb Mount Misery surrounded by harsh compelling beauty of Port Davey in the stormy southwest corner of Tasmania.
 There are whales close up, plenty of action catching big fish, plus a wonderful interlude becalmed in the Great Southern Ocean.
 Running time: 90 minutes